 During these processes, the product also becomes more organic, losing any inorganic components, such as minerals which have not bound to fulvic acid in an organic ionic form.

-It is generally kept in the solution for 12 hours, at a temperature of 40-50°C. Every 2 hours, the batch is stirred for 15 mins.
+It is generally kept in the solution for 12 hours, at a temperature of 63°C. Every 2 hours, the batch is stirred for 15 mins.
 By the end of the process, a clear line is drawn between the impurities and the Mumie water.
 The solution is then carefully drained using a tube.

 The next stage uses a series of fine mesh sieves, pouring the solution through finer and finer barriers until all sand, debris and further impurities have been removed.

 Since ancient times, this process has not changed much at all.
 The only exception is that instead of modern filtration systems, the locals would use fine mesh fabric and strain it much like cream cheese is strained through muslin cloth to remove the moisture.
+Also modern processing allows using controlled temperature and ensure the quality of added water during this process.

 The Modern Way

-Some manufacturers have turned to freeze drying their Shilajit to make the powder as this does not subject it to high heats for prolonged periods of time and conserves more of the nutrients in the product.
+Some manufacturers have turned to freeze drying their Shilajit to make the powder as this does not subject it to high heat for prolonged periods of time and conserves more of the nutrients in the product.

 The Common Improper Way